xiaoxianyu-office/mm/Skills/Skills.md

       Skills:
       - ignite{ticks=100} @target ~onAttack <50% 0.5

 Yikes!
 What does all of that mean?
-Lets take a look at what makes up this skill:
+Let's take a look at what makes up this skill:

     Skills: